A Reference Document · The Language Firm

 Register and genre construction

 The BUILD-stage discipline.
-Produces governance infrastructure in the register and genre appropriate to the audience and the regulatory context (an audit of record, a Tool Spotlight Card, a Default Settings Briefing, a Statement of Work).
+Produces governance infrastructure in the register and genre appropriate to the audience and the regulatory context.

 III